 - You need 3rd party plugins (e.g. GUI Solutions, Exporters)

 - You target a broad range of mobile platforms (Android, iOS, WebGL, Windows UWP)

 - You want to rely on verified code (as in Unit Tests)

 - You need compatibility with the Ogre 1.7 API (e.g. for a existing codebase)

 - You need broad hardware support including DX9 and OpenGL 1.5 class Hardware

-- You want a high-performance rendering pipeline out-of-the-box, capable of rendering many objects (order of 10 000) per frame.
+- You want a modern physically based rendering pipeline out-of-the-box, capable of “multi draw rendering”

 - You like the Framework approach and are fine with using the predefined pipeline (or are an expert user writing a custom HLMS)